SnowPing00/TriSplit/README_en.md

+AI-Assisted Development: Parts of the code in this project were written and modified with the assistance of Artificial Intelligence (AI).

 TriSplit: A 3-Stream Separation-based Compression Engine TriSplit is not a general-purpose compressor but a highly specialized compression engine for specific data patterns.
 The core philosophy of this project is "Divide, Transform, and Conquer."